top of page

 1) "There are no fundamental objections to..."

-Martin Davie has warned that this reflects the wording of a motion passed by General Synod in 1975 - "That this Synod considers that there are no fundamental objections to the ordination of women to the priesthood."
+Dr Martin Davie, a former theological advisor to the House of Bishops, has warned that this reflects the wording of a motion passed by General Synod in 1975 - "That this Synod considers that there are no fundamental objections to the ordination of women to the priesthood."

 In that case, 26% of bishops, 46% of clergy and 38% of laity voted against the motion, which would suggest that a substantial minority believed there were in fact fundamental objections to the issue in question.
 Despite this logical fallacy, the motion guided and shaped the process over the next seventeen years - with objectors to women's ordination being reminded again and again that the principle had already been decided.